Alphabetical Plant Listing

 Hummingbird Sage, Pitcher Sage

 Prized for its attractive flowers and pleasant scent, Salvia spathacea (Hummingbird Sage) is a semi-evergreen, spreading perennial boasting brilliant flowers borne in large pagoda-like whorls on upright, stout stems.
 The flower stems rise 2-3 ft. above the foliage and may carry up to 10-20 rose-pink blossoms in maroon calyxes, with large maroon bracts under each whorl.
-Blooming throughout spring into summer, with some repeat in fall, the blossoms are very attractive to hummingbirds.
+Blooming throughout spring into summer, with some repeat in fall, the blossoms attract hummingbirds.
 Both bracts and calyxes remain showy for weeks after the flowers fade.
 They are borne atop a pleasantly aromatic foliage of arrow-shaped, scalloped, wrinkled, bright green leaves, 6-10 in. long (15-25 cm).
-Vigorous, Hummingbird Sage is useful in dry shade and adds rich color and attractive foliage to beds and borders, along paths or as a small-scale ground cover.
+Vigorous, Hummingbird Sage is useful in dry shade and adds rich color and attractive foliage to beds and borders, along paths, or as a small-scale ground cover.
 Evergreen in mild winter climates.

 • Recipient of the prestigious Award of Garden Merit of the Royal Horticultural Society.